jaehchi/acai/README.md

 Start Server

 ```
-npm run start
+cd into server/image-server/gql-server individually && npm run start

-# or, start it from server folder,
+# or, start all servers together from the root folder,
-cd server && npm run start
+npm run start:all
 ```